fguilleme/gimp-plugins/astro-stars/README.md

 GIMP 2.99 python plugin to add a layer for star sparkles.

-It requires numpy, PIL, astropy and  phoutils python modules to be installed
+It requires numpy, PIL, sep, astropy and  phoutils python modules to be installed.

+As GIMP is probly installed in flatpak, it requires to install those python modules through flatpak.

 Basically it detects stars in a current images draw on stroke withe current brush with the size and opacity relative the star flux.